Skip to main content

 Prevention of Ovarian Cancer

-Women who carry certain mutations in the BRCA1 or BRCA2 genes are at increased risk of developing ovarian cancer.
-Scientists are looking at ways to reduce the risk in women with these mutations.
-Surgery to remove the ovaries and fallopian tubes in these women is the recommended method to reduce their risk of getting ovarian cancer.
-However, removing the ovaries results in immediate menopause, which may cause other health problems.
+Women who carry harmful or potentially harmful mutations in the BRCA1 or BRCA2 genes are at increased risk of developing ovarian cancer.
+Surgery to remove the ovaries and fallopian tubes in these women is the recommended treatment method and can reduce their lifetime risk of getting ovarian cancer by 95%.
+However, having this surgery causes immediate menopause.
+This may cause health problems if it is much earlier than naturally occurring menopause.

 Research has shown that the most common type of ovarian cancer begins in the fallopian tubes, not in the ovaries.
 This discovery has led doctors to reconsider ways of preventing ovarian cancer.